-With the programme officially released and the festival around the corner, the BFI London Film Festival can leave you both spoiled for choice and at a standstill of not knowing where to start.
+With the festival around the corner, the BFI London Film Festival can leave you both spoiled for choice and at a standstill of not knowing where to start.
 To help, we’ve selected our top ten must-sees of this year’s festival.

 Opening the festival this year is Breathe, the directorial debut from Andy Serkis, best known for being The Hobbit‘s Gollum and The Planet of the Ape‘s Caesar.